biopragmatics/oquat/docs/invalids/prefix/so.md

 | `SO:GAR`             |              1 | [SO:0000839](https://bioregistry.io/SO:0000839)                                                                                                                                                                                                                                                        |
 | `SO:immuno_workshop` |              1 | [so/subsets/biosapiens#variant:of](https://bioregistry.io/so/subsets/biosapiens#variant:of)                                                                                                                                                                                                            |

-## `enm`
+## `enm`: eNanoMapper Ontology

-Identifiers for this prefix are given correctly in eNanoMapper Ontology.
+Identifiers for this prefix are given incorrectly correctly in `enm`.

 | external_xref   |   usages_count | usages                                                                                                                                                           |
 |-----------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `SO:cjm`        |              2 | [envo#disconnected:from](https://bioregistry.io/envo#disconnected:from), [uberon#spatially:disjoint:from](https://bioregistry.io/uberon#spatially:disjoint:from) |

-## `ensemblglossary`
+## `ensemblglossary`: Ensembl Glossary

-Identifiers for this prefix are given correctly in Ensembl Glossary.
+Identifiers for this prefix are given incorrectly correctly in `ensemblglossary`.

 | external_xref                        |   usages_count | usages                                                                                                                    |
 |--------------------------------------|----------------|---------------------------------------------------------------------------------------------------------------------------|